The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Introduction

-Fig. \ref{fig2-Commsys} portrays the different models of secure communications.
-Fig.~\ref{fig2-Commsys} (a) highlights the secure communication structure commonly used at the time of writing.
+Fig.~\ref{fig:Commsys} portrays the different models of secure communications.
+Fig.~\ref{fig:Commsys} (a) highlights the secure communication structure commonly used at the time of writing.
 It relies on a pair of channels: the ciphertext channel and the key distribution channel.
 The transmitter of Alice first transforms a plaintext $m$ into a ciphertext using a secret key $k_1$ and an encryption algorithm $E(m,~k_1)$, and she sends the ciphertext to the receiver - namely to Bob - through the ciphertext channel.
-Bob uses the secret key $k_2$ and the decryption algorithm $D(m,~k_2)$ to recover the ciphertext for accessing the plaintext $m$ upon receipt \cite{pan2020single}.
-Depending on whether the keys used by the communicating parties in Fig.~\ref{fig2-Commsys} (a) are the same, the classical secure communication systems can be divided into two broad categories, one being symmetric cryptosystems, typically with $k_1=k_2$, while the other being asymmetric cryptosystems for $k_1\ne k_2$.
+Bob uses the secret key $k_2$ and the decryption algorithm $D(m,~k_2)$ to recover the ciphertext for accessing the plaintext $m$ upon receipt \cite{shannon1949communication}.
+Depending on the keys used by the communicating parties in Fig.~3 (a), the classical secure communication systems can be divided into two broad categories.
+One being symmetric cryptosystems for $k_1=k_2$ or for the case that it is straightforward to determine $k_2$ when only $k_1$ is known and $k_1$ can be determined from $k_2$~\cite{menezes2018handbook}.
+The other being asymmetric cryptosystems, where $k_1$ is publicly available while $k_2$ is kept secret~\cite{menezes2018handbook}.
 The ciphertext is communicated through a public channel (ciphertext channel), which is usually insecure.
 Hence the ciphertext can in principle be intercepted by an eavesdropper, Eve, without detection.
 The key is distributed through another classical channel, for example, using the asymmetric Rivest-Shamir-Adleman scheme \cite{lindell2014introduction,rivest1978method}.
 During the key distribution, the key is also encrypted and the ciphertext representing the encrypted key can also be intercepted by Eve.
 Key management is at the heart of this secure communication infrastructure, because the cryptographic key must be generated, exchanged, stored, and finally disposed of in a secure manner.
 It is clear that the adversary, Eve, can readily steal the ciphertext representing the message during its transmission over the public channel, and the ciphertext conveying the key during the key exchange process without being detected by either of the legitimate communication parties.
 If the key were stolen, Eve would be able to decrypt all the communications between the legitimate users.

 At the time of writing, only the one-time-pad has been proven to be perfectly secure \cite{shannon1949communication}.
 The one-time-pad protocol applies the exclusive OR logic operation between the plaintext message and a pre-shared key to generate the ciphertext.
 The length of the random key string has to be at least as high as that of the plaintext, and should never be reused.
 Even though this long key represents a 100\% transmission overhead, no other cryptographic protocols relying on shorter keys have been proven to be perfectly secure.
 Thus, for practical applications, the repeated use of the cryptographic key in a cryptographic system should be avoided, and the length of the key should be set sufficiently high - depending on the computational power available.